-- 14. The Director of Finance and Logistics is responsible for: - (a) specifying timetables for submission of properly authorised time records and other notifications; - (b) the final determination of pay, including the verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - (c) making payment on agreed dates; and - (d) specifying method of payment. - (e) the proper compilation of the payroll and for payments made.
+- 14. The Director of Finance and Logistics is responsible for: - (a) specifying timetables for submission of properly authorised time records and other notifications: - (b) the final determination of pay, including the verification that the rate of pay and relevant conditions of service are in accordance with current agreements; - (c) making payment on agreed dates; and - (d) specifying method of payment. - (e) the proper compilation of the payroll and for payments made.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 28 of 69 Version: 2022-01 v3 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Head of Finance Document: Standing Financial Instruction Doc & page: Page 28 of 71 Review arrangements: Rolling 3 year or on introduction of new systems Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board